vega/vega-lite/site/docs/view/size.md

 permalink: /docs/size.html
 ---

-This page describe how to adjust width and height of visualizations in Vega-lite.
+This page describe how to adjust width and height of visualizations in Vega-Lite.

 ## Documentation Overview